jirulak02/jirulak02/README.md

 # Hi there, I'm Jirka 👋

-### I'm a full-stack web developer
+### A full-stack web developer from Prague

-- I’m currently learning advanced React concepts
+- I'm currently learning advanced React concepts
 - In the future I also want to start building mobile apps

 ## Programming languages